 Check in on your well-being

 Remember, the perfect gift isn’t something wrapped with a bow—it’s putting your health first.
-That means partnering with a Wellstar primary care provider (PCP) and scheduling a wellness exam.
+That means partnering with Wellstar Primary Care and scheduling a wellness exam.

-Your provider will help you take charge of your health and create a personalized plan just for you.
-Because your PCP is a pro at preventative care, they’ll help keep you ahead of potential medical problems.
+Your primary care team will help you take charge of your health and create a personalized plan just for you.
+Because your clinician is a pro at preventative care, they’ll help keep you ahead of potential medical problems.

 After your annual check-up, you’ll know your stats for: